ajdillhoff/personal-site/content/notes/parallel_sorting_algorithms.md

 ## Choosing a different Radix value {#choosing-a-different-radix-value}

 Picking a larger radix value will reduce the number of iterations required to sort the array.
+In the previous example with 4-bit keys, we can split them up with a radix value of 2 bits.
+This will require 2 iterations to sort the array.
+Instead of 2 buckets for 0 or 1, we will have 4 buckets for 00, 01, 10, and 11.
+All keys with 00 will come before 01, and so on.